MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-azure-subscription.md

 2. In order to deploy and administer IotHub, you must have one of the following Azure security roles:

-- Owner in Role Assignments (see the following screenshot)
+- Owner in role assignments (see the following screenshot)
 - One of the following administrator roles:
   - Co-administrator
   - Service administrator